 Reducing Risks & Complications

-With any surgical procedure there are risks that you must be aware of.
+With any surgical procedure, there are risks that you must be aware of.
 To minimize the risks, ensure your surgery is conducted in a safe and secure environment using the latest surgical techniques by checking the certifications and accreditation of your surgeon.
 Accreditation boards and bodies are there to protect you.
-Dr. Gordon Lewis has 9 years of surgical experience and is affiliated to several important professional organizations.
+Dr. Gordon Lewis has 9 years of surgical experience and is affiliated with several important professional organizations.